agrosjs/agros/README.md

 }
 ```

-Or use can use top-leveled API `getContainer` to get the providers:
+Or use can use top-level API `getContainer` to get the providers:

 ```tsx
 // Foo.tsx